pynamodb/PynamoDB/docs/optimistic_locking.rst

 Version Attribute
 -----------------

-To enable optimistic locking for a table simply add a ``VersionAttribute`` to your model definition.
+To enable optimistic locking for a table, add a ``VersionAttribute`` to your model definition.
+The presence of this attribute will change the model's behaviors:

+* :meth:`~pynamodb.models.Model.save` and :meth:`~pynamodb.models.Model.update` would increment the version attribute
+  every time the model is persisted.
+This allows concurrent updates not to overwrite each other, at the expense of the latter update failing.
+* :meth:`~pynamodb.models.Model.save`, :meth:`~pynamodb.models.Model.update`
+  and :meth:`~pynamodb.models.Model.delete` would fail if they are the "latter update" (by adding to the update's :ref:`conditions <conditional_operations>`).
+This behavior is optional since sometimes a more granular approach can be desired (see :ref:`optimistic_locking_version_condition`).

 .. code-block:: python